Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here about our Disclaimer and Privacy Page.

-These overnight cookie dough overnight oats feature a blend of vanilla protein powder, pb2, chocolate chips, graham crackers and vanilla greek yogurt for the cookie dough flavor.
+Now, these overnight oats with cookie dough feature a blend of vanilla protein powder, pb2, chocolate chips, graham crackers and vanilla greek yogurt which all contribute to make the perfect cookie dough flavor.
+It’s like the perfect breakfast cookie dough.

-I tested them a dozen times for you to perfect it, and also had my associated dietitians test them.
+I tested them a dozen times for you to perfect them, and also had my associated dietitians test them.
 We used this recipe in our post workout recipe ebook!

-As a Registered Dietitian, I want my breakfast to taste good and also provide protein, which these chocolate chip cookie dough overnight oats certainly do.
+As a Registered Dietitian, I want my breakfast to taste good and also provide protein, which these overnight cookie dough oats certainly do.

-• High protein breakfast -Like my high protein overnight oats, chocolate chip cookie dough oats are bursting with protein, thanks to the protein powder and greek yogurt, making them a high protein breakfast!
-A high protein breakfast is great and will help keep you fuller throughout the day.
-It’s so important for not only muscle maintenance and growth, but also blood sugar regulation, hormones, immunity, mood and more.
+• Easy high protein breakfast -Like my high protein overnight oats, chocolate chip cookie dough oats are bursting with protein, thanks to the protein powder and greek yogurt, to help keep you fuller throughout the day.

-• No Cooking and Low Prep – All you have to do is mix the ingredients the night before, put them in overnight oat jars, and put in the fridge.
-In the morning, enjoy these no bake cookie overnight oats.
+• No Cooking and Low Prep – All you have to do is mix the ingredients the night before, put them in overnight oat jars, and put in the fridge to enjoy or grab-and-go the next morning.
+It’s like breakfast cookie dough that you can batch make ahead for the busy week ahead.

-• Easy postworkout option– Overnight cookie dough oats are a great post-workout meal and recovery option if you do a morning workout, that pairs protein and carbs!
-Protein for runners is a huge piece of the recovery puzzle, so check that post out to learn your needs.
+• Easy post-workout option– Overnight cookie dough oats are a great post-workout meal and recovery option if you do a morning workout, that pairs protein and carbs!

 Ingredients

-Here’s what you need for these healthy cookie dough overnight oats
+Here’s what you need for these healthy cookie dough overnight oats, with notes on each ingredient.

 • oats – Rolled oats work best.
 I wouldn’t use steel cut oats in this recipe.